 My car was modified, so things broke every once in a while.
 This drove me back to the forums.
 I continually sought more help from an amazing online community — the now-defunct Team-2g.com.
 Forums were my first foray into crowdsourcing.

 Below are a few areas where you can effectively crowdsource:

 - Product testing for your website or app

-Examples include getting access to private Facebook groups or crowdsourcing through a freelance service like Upwork or Elance.
-Even consider paying a copywriter to form an easy-to-read question which you’d like others to answer.
+Examples include access to private Facebook groups or crowdsourcing through a freelance service like Upwork.
+Or consider paying a copywriter to craft an easy-to-read question you’d like others to answer.
 Clear questions yield clear answers.

 I know that we often want to do everything ourselves.
 But if you want an accomplished life, you’ve got to learn to crowdsource.
 It’s a hard lesson that I’ve had to learn.
 I tried fixing the door handle on my car myself for probably 10 hours before hitting the internet.
 What can I say?
 I’m stubborn at times.